-TCC recorded charges to Other Operation expense of \$23 thousand and \$3.2 million for the years ended December 31, 2013 and 2012, respectively, primarily related to the sustainable cost reductions initiative.
+TCC recorded charges to Other Operation expense of \$23 thousand for the year ended December 31, 2013, primarily related to the sustainable cost reductions initiative.

 17. UNAUDITED QUARTERLY FINANCIAL INFORMATION

 In management's opinion, the unaudited quarterly information reflects all normal and recurring accruals and adjustments necessary for a fair presentation of the results of operations for interim periods.
 Quarterly results are not necessarily indicative of a full year's operations because of various factors.
 TCC's unaudited quarterly financial information is as follows: